WanwanShi/back_end_project/README.md

-# HOW TO INSTALL AND RUN Northcoders News Locally
+# How To Install And Run Northcoders News Locally
 - 1. Clone this repo https://github.com/WanwanShi/back_end_project-NC_news
     - In your terminal, go to the directory where you want to install the project;
     - run 'git clone https://github.com/WanwanShi/back_end_project-NC_news' in your terminal